DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 ## Runtime Section

-In this context runtime dosen't refere to the runtime of the task generation process, but rather to the runtime of the State machine itself, e.g. when its executed.
+In this context runtime dosen't refere to the runtime of the task generation process, but rather to the runtime of the state machine itself, e.g. when its executed.
 This section was added to introduce object resolution to the plugin. since PDDL works with identifiers e.g. robot1, munich or turtle_bob instead of complex objects, a system to resolve these names during runtime is needed.
 How this works in detail is explained on [Data transfer page](DataTransfer.md).
 The runtime section part of the configuration file specifies, if and how object definitions should be added to the state machine.

 ### Runtime Data